-An attacking player bats the puck from the neutral zone into the attacking zone and when the teammate to the attacking player touches it, no whistle is blown.
+An attacking player bats (or high-sticks) the puck from the neutral zone into the attacking zone and when the teammate to the attacking player touches it, no whistle is blown.
 Play continues and the attacking side then scores.
-The play should have been stopped for the gloved pass.
+The play should have been stopped for the gloved pass (or high-sticking infraction).
 Is this challenge winnable?

 Yes.
-The missed game stoppage event and infraction of the puck being gloved to a teammate occurs once the puck is touched.
+The missed game stoppage event and infraction of the puck being gloved (or high-sticked) to a teammate occurs once the puck is touched.
 Since this occurred within the attacking zone, it is considered a "missed game stoppage" in the offensive zone.

 Rule 38.2 (II).